 Getting to Denali by Car from Anchorage or Fairbanks

 If you’ll be traveling to Alaska from elsewhere, you’ll want to fly to Anchorage or Fairbanks, rent a vehicle and drive from there to Denali National Park.
 The advantage of flying to Fairbanks is that it’s a much shorter drive (2-3 hours vs 4-5 hours from Anchorage).
 The advantage of flying to Anchorage is that you’ll have more flight options, likely a cheaper flight and more car rental options.

 Once you get your vehicle, load up on some food and head for the park.
 Depending on what time of day you arrive, you might consider overnighting in Anchorage or Fairbanks and then having the whole next day for the very scenic drive to keep things relaxed.
 If you’re short on time you can fly in in the morning and get there that day, but make sure you arrive in the morning!

 From either Anchorage or Fairbanks, you’ll travel the Parks Highway to the park.
 The park entrance is well signed and there are a variety of hotels along the highway just outside the park.

-Mid May through mid September you can get to Denali by train!
-The Alaska Railroad is expensive, but worth considering if you don’t want to deal with the hassle of renting a car, or if you want to go one way from Anchorage to Fairbanks with a stop in Denali (one way car rental is prohibitively expensive in Alaska).
+Mid May through mid September you can get to Denali by train.
+The Alaska Railroad is a unique alternative to driving if you don’t want to deal with the hassle of renting a car, or if you want to go one way from Anchorage to Fairbanks with a stop in Denali (one way car rental is prohibitively expensive in Alaska).
 Since you can’t drive a car into the park and your rental car will sit parked, if you are going into the park for several days this might also make the train a better deal.

-The train goes once a day in each direction and stops at the park.
+The train goes once a day in each direction during the summer and stops at the park.
 There is a shuttle bus that goes around the entrance area and connects to the bus that goes into the park.